-1.5 TOLKAPPIAM
+3.3 TOLKAPPIAM

-Among the works that belonged to the Pre-Christian era, Tolkappiam, an authority on old grammar of the Tamil language and the most ancient of all the classics of Tamil literature, is the earliest available source which speaks of the ancient Tamil music system.
-This work is generally assigned to the third Century
+Among the ancient works of music there treatises in Sanskrit and Tamil which late back to the pre Christian era.
+Tolkappiyam is an authority on old grammar of the Tamil language and is also the earliest available source which speaks of ancient Tamil music system.
+This book is full with information regarding ancient Tamil Civilization and Culture.